-2.3.7 Overriding certain defaults, or getting the most from PMX
+2.3.7 Overriding certain defaults, or getting the most from PMX of big and small accidentals, and in fact is not recommended.

 Understanding this section is important if you want to get the most out of PMX.
 In many cases the switches described here represent subtle but significant improvements that have come along since PMX was initially developed.
 Rather than changing the defaults, they are treated as optional in order not to upset the layout of older scores.
 For example, virtually every new score I create begins with at least Abple.